kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 and sends the results back to the application over the network.

 In light of this difference, in-process DBMSs have two appealing features:
-1. **Simplicity**: In-process DBMS are very easy to get started with and use.
+1. **Simplicity**: In-process DBMSs are very easy to get started with and use.
 Many of the typical setup steps required by client-server systems are completely eliminated:
      - **No server maintenance:** In-process DBMSs automatically start and shut down with your application.
      You  don't need to set up, configure, start, stop, and maintain a separate DBMS server process.